OzmundSedler/100-Days-Of-ML-Code/README.md

-# Path to junior ML engineer
+# Path to ML world

 Hello world!
 100 Days of Machine Learning Coding started inspired by Sirj Raval idea -> transformed into path to great ML junior.